seungjaeryanlee/Doumi-Chess/README.md

   - Special Move Generation (Promotion, Enpassant, Castling) - **Complete**
   - Legal Move Check - **Complete**
   - Performance Test (a.k.a. perft test) - *In progress*
+    - Change Existing Functions for pointer arguments - *In progress*
 4. Recursion
+  - Implement Negamax
+  - Test Recursion
+5. Other Minor Details
+  - Stalemate rules
+  - Resignation

 ## TODOs (In construction)

+## Non-necessary Addition to Chess Engine
+1. Opening Book
+2. Clock
+3. Endgame Book
+4. WinBoard or UCI
+5. Create own GUI
+6. *These will be worked on after the basic chess engine is completed.
+(Not in order)*

 ## References
 The Piece Square Tables of this version is from the following link:   https://chessprogramming.wikispaces.com/Simplified+evaluation+function